Social Enterprise Platforms

 Better Results for Marketplace Buyers

-Marketplace buyers also wants farmers to be more data literate so that they can have more constructive conversations in price negotiations.
+Marketplace buyers also want farmers to be more data literate so that they can have more constructive conversations in price negotiations.
 If farmers don't know market prices, they might be more difficult in negotiations, because they are negotiating from a position of ignorance.
 Similarly, knowing what farmers are growing where speeds up the buying time and make their jobs more efficient.

 Automated Matching Services

 To better help farmers and buyers find each other, Koeerü provides an automated matching service.
-Farmers can know who exactly is in the market for their produce at what prices, and buyers can be directly connected with farmers when they have a specific needs arise.
+Farmers can know who exactly is in the market for their produce at what prices, and buyers can be directly connected with farmers when they have a specific need arise.

 Want to learn more?
-Download our Company Introduction Materials.
+Download our company introduction materials.

-Want to see how Koeeru can benefit your organization?
+Want to see how Koeerü can benefit your organization?
 Please contact us to learn more.Contact Us